At Sina Weibo's censorship hub, China's Little Brothers cleanse online chatter

 "People are often torn when they start, but later they go numb and just do the job," said one former censor, who left because he felt the career prospects were poor.
 "One thing I can tell you is that we are worked very hard and paid very little."

-Sina Corp, one of China's biggest Internet firms, runs the microblogging site, which has 500 million registered users.
+Sina Corp (SINA.O), one of China's biggest Internet firms, runs the microblogging site, which has 500 million registered users.
 It also employs the censors.

 The company did not respond to repeated requests for comment.